Solomon & Gaenor: Plot

 Gaenor tracks down Solomon and confronts him about lying to her about who he is.
 Solomon explains that his family will not accept her, and he would be cast out for being with her.
 Solomon also says that he had struggled to accept her.
 Gaenor tells him that her family has arranged for her to stay with extended family elsewhere until the baby is born, and it will be taken from her.
 Gaenor and Solomon begin to see each other again secretly and plan to run away together.

 Anti-Semitic feelings rise in the valley due to many people's financial struggles.
 Crad and his friends plan to ransack the shop owned by the Levinsky family.
 The family decides to hide elsewhere for safety.
 That same night, Solomon and Gaenor plan to run away.
 Solomon sneaks out and is devastated to see his family's shop being destroyed.
 His father Isaac catches up with him and says that if he leaves with Gaenor, he will be dead to the family.
 Solomon reluctantly returns to his family, who have lost their business after the damage.

 Solomon goes to Cardiff to work for his uncle, in order to help his family.
 He writes letters to Gaenor, but they are intercepted and destroyed by Crad.
 Gaenor asks Isaac and Solomon's mother, Rezl, where Solomon is, but they refuse to tell her.
 She tells them she is carrying their grandchild, but they reject the baby.

 Gaenor is sent away to have the baby.
 After learning that she has left, Solomon returns to the valley.
 He finds Crad, who brutally beats him and refuses to say where Gaenor is living.
 They fight more, and Crad finally tells him.
 Solomon leaves to be reunited with her.

 Solomon faces harsh conditions and is ill by the time he reaches Gaenor at her aunt's.
 Gaenor nurses him, but he is fatally ill and it becomes clear that it is too late to save him.
 He and Gaenor declare their love for each other.
 By the next morning, he has died.
 Soon after, Gaenor gives birth to their baby.
-With her father, Gaenor takes Solomon's casket to be buried.
+With her father, Gaenor takes Solomon's body for burial.